vladimirlojanica/ideas/README.md

 ## 97. Community Idea: "Tracked Reasoning"

 Viewpoints of a discussion can be identified, related and analysed independently.
 When a user writes a post, the user can break up the post into separate viewpoints or assertions.
 These assertions may be ordered logically such as, A implies B then C. Posts will then be cross referenced to see the relationship of each viewpoint and what would need to be true or false to counter an argument.

+* [reasonwell](http://www.reasonwell.com/) is an arguement mapping project that does something like this.

 ## 98. The Desktop is an Integrated Development Environment